Customer Education: A Beginner’s Guide

 Customer education is the process of providing relevant knowledge and skills to customers to help them understand a product or service better and use it effectively.

-This is usually achieved through a set of learning programs or educational content created by the business.
-It can include providing product manuals, video tutorials, and eLearning courses to help customers troubleshoot issues, as well as offering webinars or virtual training sessions to deepen their understanding of the product and facilitate the customer journey.
-The idea is to guide customers through the entire process – from onboarding all the way to mastery of the product.
+This is usually achieved by providing a set of learning programs or educational content created by the business.
+It can include product manuals, video tutorials, and eLearning courses to help customers troubleshoot issues.
+You can also offer webinars or virtual classroom training sessions to deepen their product knowledge and facilitate the customer journey.
+The idea is to guide users through the entire process – from customer onboarding all the way to their mastery of the product.

-Why is It Important to Educate Your Customers?
+Why Is It Important to Educate Your Customers?

-Benefits of Customer Education
+Benefits of Educating Customers

 1. Onboard customers more quickly